1axup/catui/README.md

 ## Current usage

-To print something to the console
+To print something to the console:

 ``` go
 cat := Cat {